MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ### -TypesToProcess
 Specifies the type files (.ps1xml) that run when the module is imported.

-When you import the module, Windows PowerShell runs the Update-TypeData cmdlet with the specified files.
+When you import the module, PowerShell runs the Update-TypeData cmdlet with the specified files.
 Because type files are not scoped, they affect all session states in the session.

 ```yaml